mhorga/mhorga.github.io/_posts/2016-06-23-using-metalkit-part-15.markdown

 }
 {% endhighlight %}

 Next, let's work in `MetalView.swift`.
-First create a new texture object:
+First, remove the `mouseDown` function as we are not going to need it anymore.
+Also remove the `mouseBuffer` and `pos` variables, as well as any references to them in the code.
+Then, create a new texture object:

 {% highlight swift %}var texture: MTLTexture!
 {% endhighlight %}

-Next, replace this line:
+Next, replace this line (it's likely you removed it already in the above cleaning step):

 {% highlight swift %}commandEncoder.setBuffer(mouseBuffer, offset: 0, atIndex: 2)
 {% endhighlight %}